INTO George Mason University and the Ángel Cabrera Global Center

 Academic Programs

-There are three standing academic programs administered through the Academic Division of the INTO Mason joint venture:
+There are five standing academic programs administered through the Academic Division of the INTO Mason joint venture:

 Each program has a specific curriculum and guidelines as indicated in the special sections for each program in the catalog.